MicrosoftDocs/memdocs/memdocs/intune/enrollment/web-based-device-enrollment-ios.md

 Return to **Enrollment types** to see a list of your enrollment profiles.
 Intune applies enrollment profiles in the order you prioritize them.
 If a conflict occurs because a user is assigned more than one profile, Intune applies the profile with the higher priority.
 Drag and drop the profiles in the list to reposition them and change the order in which they're applied.

-## Step 4: Prepare employees for enrollment
+## Step 3: Prepare employees for enrollment
 When an employee attempts to sign into a work app on their personal device, the app alerts them to the enrollment requirement and redirects them to the Company Portal website for enrollment.

-Alternatively, you can provide a URL that opens the Company Portal website.
-It's necessary to share the link with device users in scenarios that don't utilize conditional access because these scenarios don't redirect them to the web.
-The link is:
+Alternatively, you can provide employees and students with a URL that opens the Company Portal website.
+It's necessary to share the link with device users In scenarios that don't utilize conditional access, because these scenarios don't redirect them to the web.
+The link to share is:

  `portal.manage.microsoft.com`

 This section provides the high-level enrollment steps for device users.
 We recommend using this information in your organization's device onboarding documentation or for troubleshooting and support.

-1. Sign in to the [Company Portal website](https://portal.manage.microsoft.com) with your work or school account.
+1. Open Safari and sign in to the [Company Portal website](https://portal.manage.microsoft.com) with your work or school account.
-2. Wait while Company Portal downloads a management profile on your device.
+2. When prompted to, download the management profile.
+Wait in Safari while Company Portal downloads the management profile.
-3. Go to your device settings app.
-Follow the onscreen prompts to install the management profile.
+3. Go to your device settings app to view and install the management profile.
 4. Wait until Microsoft Authenticator is installed on the device before signing into a work or school app.
 The device won't be ready for work use until Authenticator is on the device, which can take a few minutes.
+To verify that Authenticator installed, open your device settings and go to **Profile** > **Management Profile** > **Single Sign On Extension**.
+Authenticator should be listed as the SSO extension.
+5. Sign in to a work app, such as Microsoft Teams, with your work account.
+6. Wait while the app identifies required setting updates.
+For example, you may be required to update your device's operating system before you can use the app.
+Check the app you're signed into for pending action items.
+When you're done making changes, select **Recheck**.

-After enrollment is complete, devices users can sign in and authenticate with any of the apps configured with the SSO app extension policy.
+After compliance checks are complete, users can access apps configured with the SSO app extension policy for the rest of their session without needing to sign in again.

 ### Removing device from management
 The volume and cryptographic keys created to manage the work data on the device are erased when the device unenrolls from Intune.